hashicorp/terraform-provider-vsphere/website/docs/r/host_port_group.html.markdown

   The convention is a prefix, the host system ID, and the port group name.
   For example,`tf-HostPortGroup:host-10:portgroup-01`.
-Tracking a port group on a standard switch, which can be created with or without a vCenter Server, is different than then a dvPortGroup which is tracked as a managed object ID in vCemter Server versus a key on a host.
+Tracking a port group on a standard switch, which can be created with or without a vCenter Server, is different than a dvPortGroup which is tracked as a managed object ID in vCenter Server versus a key on a host.
 * `computed_policy` - A map with a full set of the [policy options][host-vswitch-policy-options] computed from defaults and overrides, explaining the effective policy for this port group.